ECP-WarpX/WarpX/Docs/source/install/hpc/lxplus.rst

     * Work folder: ``/afs/cern.ch/work/<a>/<account>`` (100GByte)
     * Eos storage: ``/eos/home-<a>/<account>`` (1T)

-Through LXPLUS we have access to CPU and GPU nodes (the latter equipped with NVIDIA A100 or T4 GPUs).
+Through LXPLUS we have access to CPU and GPU nodes (the latter equipped with NVIDIA V100).

 Installation
 ------------